microsoft/fluentui-react-native/packages/components/Menu/SPEC.md

 ### MenuCallout

 This component provides the temporary surface that will host the `Menu`'s popover.
-It act as a wrapper for Callout on win32 and RN Modal for Android plaform.
+It act as a wrapper for Callout on win32 and macos whereas RN Modal for Android plaform.

 ```ts
 export type MenuCalloutProps = ICalloutProps & { tokens: MenuCalloutTokens };